AkmDgreat/pulsar-classification-kNN/README.md

-In this group project, I worked with @trami-dole and @MichaelZhang33 to analyse the pulsars (rotating neutron stars) using R and then used k-NN algorithm to classify pulsars with 97% accuracy
+In this group project, I worked with @trami-dole and @MichaelZhang33 to analyse the pulsars (rotating neutron stars) using R and  used k-NN algorithm to classify pulsars with 97% accuracy